• Nothing stops bullets, famine and ignorance like Education!

 • Establishing a Council of Elders to assist children who want to escape being a gang member, stop abusing drugs and smoking, satanism and being a child prostitute.

-Discover what parents and teachers say about this programme – click for parents here. and click for teachers here
+Discover what a teacher says about this programme – click here.

 See teachers delivering this Programme – with passion in SesothoisiXhosa and Afrikaans.